harbour/core/contrib/gtwvw/doc/intro.en.md

-In my personal web site () you can download an example of application, screen shots of converted applications and some sample of code, exploring a lot of interesting features (menus, google maps, skype, crystal reports, MSN, etc.).
+In my personal web site () you can download an example of application, screen shots of converted applications and some sample of code, exploring a lot of interesting features.
 And of course, you can download this little documentation.
 Enjoy it !